 Customer lifetime value (CLV):

-To optimize your sales funnel, you’ll need to analyze these metrics and identify areas for improvement.
+To optimize your sales process, you’ll need to analyze these metrics and identify areas for improvement.
 This could include testing different lead magnets, improving the quality of your lead nurturing emails, or offering more targeted offers to specific segments of your audience.

 It’s also important to continually test and optimize your sales funnel to ensure that it is effective in converting leads into customers.
 This may involve A/B testing different elements of your funnel, such as the copy on your lead capture form or the layout of your landing page.